 6 - Mastering 5 - Effective 4 - Competent 3 - Developing 2 - Emerging 1 - Minimal N/A Conclusions are accurate, appropriate, and clearly linked to problem and data presented.
 Conclusions are reasonable but may not take into account all critical factors.
-Conclusions are inaccurate and/or unreasonable, do not reflect the research and data presented, or are merely a simplistic summary not tied to the original problem. ate based on work Conclusions and record balanced and qualified uncertainties in the day of the system, and students. d to account for ata or unpredictability In a limited way, students consider uncertainties or other limitations of the conclusions or evidence.
-Conclusions and recommendations are biased and do not reflect the research and data, suggesting views were established before or in spite of the evidence.
-Unable to rate this wo Comments:
+Conclusions are inaccurate and/or unreasonable, do not reflect the research and data presented, or are merely a simplistic summary not tied to the original problem. rate based on Conclusions and recommendations are balanced and qualified to account for uncertainties in the data or unpredictability of the system, and student's own biases.
+In a limited way, students consider uncertainties or other limitations of the conclusions or evidence. eflect the research and ws were established Unable to ra